sjsu-library/unionist/_items/unionist--text-0229.md

 articleType:
 volume:
 issue:
-transcription: In an advertisement for <br><em>Daughter’s Own Book,<br>comprising letters from a Father to his Daughter.</em> six positive reviews are cited, including the final one being from<br><em>The Unionist</em>.
-That states “It is the most valuable treatise that has been<br>published, and we recommend it to every parent and daughter in our country.” <br><br>
+transcription: 'In an advertisement for <em>Daughter’s Own Book, comprising letters from a Father to his Daughter.</em> six positive reviews are cited.
+The final one is cited as being from<br><em>The Unionist</em>: “It is the most valuable treatise that has been published, and we recommend it to every parent and daughter in our country.” <br><br>'
-scholarlyNotes: "One other review quotation of interest comes from \n<em>Zion’s Herald</em>, contending that the book\n“furnishes much excellent instruction on the culture and discipline of the\nfemale mind.”"
+scholarlyNotes: One other review quotation of interest comes from <br><em>Zion’s Herald</em>, contending that the book<br>“furnishes much excellent instruction on the culture and discipline of the<br>female mind.”
-commentary: It is not clear that the quote from <em>The Unionist</em> is really from a "review" - it formed part of the copy in the advertisement for the book in the December 19, 1833 issue!
+commentary: It is not clear that the quote from <em>The Unionist</em> is really from a "review" - it formed part of the copy in the advertisement for the book in the December 19, 1833 issue of <em>The Unionist</em>.
 relatedPeople:
 featured:
 repeated: